mmikowski/mmikowski.github.io/_posts/2016-02-22-powercss-nears-release.md

 - **Real-time styling** - Application control of CSS enables custom styling for every user of your application.
-For example, adjust application styling based on device capabilities, device orientation, GPS coordinates, ambient lightrand temperature.
+For example, adjust application styling based on device capabilities, device orientation, GPS coordinates, ambient lightr, and temperature.
 - **Double-buffering** is automatic and minimizes page re-flows.
 It can speed up some styling changes by more than 10x.
 - **Merging and caching** - Intelligent time-based minimal processing